outpaddling/desktop-installer/README.md

    bandwidth.

-3. As a post-install script, you can simply run desktop-installer again if you want to try a different desktop environment.
-The rest of your system can remain unaffected, and need not even be rebooted in most cases.
+3. As a post-install script, you can simply run desktop-installer again if you want to try a different desktop environment, rather than figure out how to configure another DE manually, or reinstall the whole operating system.
+The rest of your installation is unaffected, and need not even be rebooted in most cases.

 ## Audience

-FreeBSD, NetBSD, and OpenBSD are operating systems primarily used by somewhat advanced Unix users such as professional software developers and systems managers.
+FreeBSD, NetBSD, and OpenBSD are operating systems primarily used by somewhat knowledgeable Unix users, such as professional software developers and systems managers.
 They are used in many hard-core behind-the-scenes settings, such as the Netflix content delivery network, many popular storage and networking appliances, etc.  They can, however,